CVs, cover letters and applications

 CDES workshops and checking service

-We hold regular CV and cover letter workshops in the ClockTower for all students and in faculties with specific industry information and examples.
+We hold regular CV and cover letter workshops in Room 151, Level 1, Kate Edger Information Commons, for all students, as well as in faculties with specific industry information and examples.
 Find out more about workshops.